 The Hydraulic Principles CEU training course uses a multiple choice type answer key.
 You can find a copy of the answer key in the front of the course assignment or lesson in Word format on TLC's website under the Assignment Page.
 You can also find complete course support under the Assignment Page.
-You can also find complete course support under the Assignment Page.
-You can swers in the separate answer key or assignment.
+You can write your answers in the separate answer key or assignment.
 TLC would prefer that you type out and fax or e-mail the final exam to TLC, but it is not required.

-Feedback Mechanism (examination procedures)
+Feedback Mechanism (Examination Procedures)

 Each student will receive a feedback form as part of their study packet.
-You will be able to find this form in the rear of the course or lesson.
+You will be able to find this form in the front of the course or lesson.